lpxy/Sources/README.md

 I will keep on uploading on my free time!

-Take use for your script if you'd like!
+Take use for your script if you like!

 No credits needed. if you'd want to, thats nice!